Princess Marie of Saxe-Altenburg (1854–1898): Marriage and issue

 Marie arrived at Potsdam on the evening of 18 April 1873, where she was received by Prince Albert of Prussia, her fiance.
 The couple drove to Bellevue Castle, where they were received by the Emperor and Empress.

-On 9 April 1873 in Berlin, Marie married Prince Albert, a grandson of Frederick William III of Prussia.
+On 9 April in Berlin, Marie married Prince Albert, grandson of Frederick William III of Prussia.
 Other reports have them being married on 19 April.
 Albert's parents had been unhappily married to each other and later divorced; as he chose to wait before getting married and was 36 at the time of their wedding, this is believed to be the reason he did not marry earlier.
 Spectators commented that the wedding ceremony was grander than most, with Dragoon Guards opening the procession and the Emperor and Empress in attendance.
 Marie was described as possessing "girlish beauty, and [a] modest unpretending demeanor" that "at once captivated the hearts of the multitude".